 - Jiaogulan – also known as Gynostemma pentaphyllum, this Asian adaptogen works to enhance multiple antioxidant pathways in the body, including glutathione; it’s also excellent to support healthy focus and mitochondrial function

-- Milk Thistle – one of the active compounds in milk thistle is silymarin, which has been demonstrated to increase glutathione synthesis in the body
+- Milk Thistle – one of the most famous herbs for protection of the liver, one of its active compounds is silymarin, which has been demonstrated to increase glutathione synthesis in the body

 - Rhodiola – an excellent glutathione-boosting adaptogenic herb that promotes lung health, mood, focus, and endurance